 We do have access to a re-polishing service.

-Please see the following links for an explanation of the maker's marks
+Please see the following links for an explanation of the maker's marks and company information:

-origin, the quantity of the silver used in plating and, occasionally, the date of manufacture.
+Many electroplaters used alphabetic symbols to identify the town of origin, the quantity of the silver used in plating and, occasionally, the date of manufacture.

 The more common town symbols used by electroplaters are:

 The best quality is "A1" / "AI", then "A", "B", "C", and the lowest level is "D".